pygmy-twylyte/amble/amble_script/docs/rooms_dsl_guide.md

     text "The EMH fidgets restlessly, craving a mobile emitter."
   }

+  overlay if npc present gonk_droid {
+    happy "Gonk is happy."
+    sad "Gonk is sad."
+    custom "needs-emitter" "Gonk needs an emitter."
+  }

   overlay if item in room margarine st-alfonzo-parish {
     text "On the pedestal sits a tub of margarine."
   }